42stanley/ICS3203-CAT2-Assembly--Stanley-Mwendwa-150483-/README.md

 ## **1. Purpose of the Program**

+### **Control Flow and Conditional Logic**

+The **Control Flow** program accepts an integer input from the user and performs a simple control flow operation to determine whether the input number is positive, negative, or zero.
+It uses the `printf` and `scanf` functions to interact with the user and handle input/output.

+The program includes:
+- Prompting the user for input.
+- Checking the input using conditional statements (`if` and `else`).
+- Printing messages based on whether the number is positive, negative, or zero.
+- Exiting the program once the message is printed.

 ### **Modular Program for Factorial Calculation**

 The purpose of the `modular_program.asm` is to compute the factorial of a given number.
 The program is designed with modularity in mind, where the factorial calculation is separated into its own subroutine.
 This ensures better readability and code reuse.
 The subroutine demonstrates the usage of the stack to preserve registers and modular programming concepts.
 The final result of the factorial calculation is stored in the `rax` register.